VulpoTheDev/VulpoTheDev/README.md

 ### Cards Against Humanity ONLINE
 ℹ️ My own twist of making a cards against humanity game where users can download onto their phones, computers, or play online and play cards against humanity.
 ### Time Manager
 ℹ️ An Suite of applications to help you improve your time management to ensure that you don't procrastinate on your tasks.
-It comes with planners, reminders, calender!
+It comes with planners, reminders, calendar!

 ## Programming Languages and Operating Systems